Stripe vs Sumup: Comparison for UK businesses

 Stripe payment reviews

-Stripe has an extremely broad range of products and services in the UK, which makes it suitable for many different business types.
-There are easy off the shelf solutions which you can use with no coding required, as well as more complex solutions for enterprise level organisations.
-You can receive payments with Stripe online and in person, as well as getting other business support such as loans and capital.
-Stripe processes payments from cards issued more or less all over the world, on all major card networks.
+Stripe has a broad range of products and services in the UK, which makes it suitable for many different business types.
+There are off the shelf solutions which you can use with no coding required, as well as more complex solutions for enterprise level organisations.
+You can receive payments with Stripe online and in person, as well as accessing other business support such as loans and capital.
+Stripe processes payments from cards issued more or less all over the world, on major card networks.

 Stripe payment fees

 Stripe has varying fees which can depend on how you take payment, including where the card being used was issued, and whether or not you’re receiving money digitally or in person.
-Here are some key costs - You can get a complete guide to Stripe payment fees here.
+Here are some key costs.

 Transaction typeStripe fee7